 There are 16 vowel sounds in North American English (the dialects of the USA and Canada); however, there are ONLY 5 vowel letters – a, e, i, o, and u (well, six if you count the letter of ‘y’).
-If you want to know how to properly teach your students how to pronounce NAE, you better read this blog.
+If you want to know how to properly teach your students how to pronounce NAE, this is the blog for you.

 Pronunciation of -ed endings is a common frustration for ESL students.
 Here, you will learn the rule governing the pronunciation of -ed endings and get some advice on how to implement this rule inside the classroom.

--s endings are common place and often mispronounced.
-Find out the rule governing the pronunciation of -s endings and how best to teach their pronunciation to your students.
+-s/-es endings are common place and often mispronounced.
+Find out the rule governing the pronunciation of -s/-es endings and how best to teach their pronunciation to your students.